-Withdrawal symptoms will likely occur when someone is not using drugs or alcohol.
+Withdrawal symptoms will likely occur when someone who depends on drugs or alcohol is no longer consuming substances.
 Even if he or she tries to hide the symptoms of withdrawal, most are physical and noticeable.
-Certain drugs have different withdrawal symptoms than others, and a lot depends on the length of time and amount a person has been using, however, common withdrawal symptoms according to the Mayo Clinic include:
+Certain drugs have different withdrawal symptoms than others.
+The withdrawal symptoms that a person with an addiction will exhibit often depends on the length of time and amount a person has been using.

 Withdrawal From Life and Suspicious Behavior